Wifsimster/datagamer-api-v2/README.md

 **Params :**
 - name

-*Return a list of games who contains the param name.
-This method will automattcally add new games during the search.*
+*Return a list of games which are similar by name.
+Each game object have a new argument percentage*

 ### Get a game by id
 **Method :** GET